 Ambasada started officially in 2015, when NESst invited them to one of their projects.
 They became a social enterprise, which on one hand it hires people from disadvantaged backgrounds, and one the other it offers infrastructure and facilities for free to non-profit and creatives.
 The business model is based mostly on renting space to corporations and selling drinks in the small café.

 To think as a business is one of our biggest challenges.
 To run it as a business even though the great deal of the purpose and action don’t make any sense businesswise.
 This is really challenging.
 You take decisions with your heart, you think with your heart, but in fact we should always have the excel sheet in front of us and think with that.

 Andreea and her team acknowledged that they don’t put enough attention to the business side and that they need to do it if they want to survive.

-Running Ambasada costs a lot of sleepless nights for Andreea, her husband, other people.
-Sometimes they think how easier it would be their life, if they worked in corporation, with stable salary, stable schedules.
+Running Ambasada costs a lot of sleepless nights for Andreea, her husband, and other people.
+Sometimes they think how easier their life would be if they worked in a corporation, with stable salary, stable schedules.
 They would have so much more time and money for travelling, for their child, for so many other things.
 But they keep going.